Global China (Subject Leader)

 Introduction to Sociology

-In wider public engagement, Jenny has contributed to Labor Notes, New Internationalist, Truthout, The Conversation, openDemocracy, chinadialogue, Global Dialogue (newsletter for the International Sociological Association), China’s World (Huawen Institute), Red Pepper, ICON, China Policy Institute: Analysis (University of Nottingham), Good Electronics, the Clean Clothes Campaign, the Association for the Advancement of Feminism (Hong Kong), the Hong Kong Zigen Fund, the Chinese Working Women Network, and the Students and Scholars Against Corporate Misbehavior (SACOM).
+In wider public engagement, Jenny has contributed to Labor Notes, New Internationalist, Truthout, The Conversation, openDemocracy, chinadialogue, Global Dialogue (newsletter for the International Sociological Association), China’s World (Huawen Institute), Red Pepper, ICON, China Policy Institute: Analysis (University of Nottingham), ZNet (A community of people committed to social change), Interfaith Center for Corporate Responsibility (ICCR), Good Electronics, the Clean Clothes Campaign, the Association for the Advancement of Feminism (Hong Kong), the Hong Kong Zigen Fund, the Chinese Working Women Network, and the Students and Scholars Against Corporate Misbehavior (SACOM).

-Jenny’s recent media interviews have appeared in The South China Morning Post, The Guardian, Bloomberg, GlobalPost, Il Manifesto, Le Devoir, Le Monde diplomatique, Sociology.about.com, China.org.cn, The China Press (New York), The Young Reporter (Hong Kong), and others.
+Jenny’s recent media interviews have appeared in The South China Morning Post, China Daily, The Financial Times, The Nation, The Guardian, Bloomberg, GlobalPost, Il Manifesto, Le Devoir, Le Monde diplomatique, Wiener Zeitung, Science.ORF.at, ZDNet (France), ZDNet (Australia), China Digital Times, China.org.cn, The China Press (New York), The Young Reporter (Hong Kong), Sociology.about.com, and others.

 Writing in English and Chinese; Translated in Italian, Spanish, French, German, Polish, and other languages.